+The locomotion simulated is instrumented.
 A motor driver (G201X, \textit{geckodrive}) drives the stepper motor.
 A microcontroller (Teensy \num{4.0}, \textit{PJRC}) controls the stepper motor driver and an LCD screen.
-The LCD displays the setup's status.
+The LCD shows the setup's status.
 Encoder data was sampled by a single board computer (Raspberry Pi, v.\,4B), with \SI{10}{\micro\metre} resolution at \SI{1}{kHz} update frequency. \Bpm{} movement was camera-recorded at a sampling frequency of \SI{240}{Hz}.
 Both data lines were synchronized by a programmed LCD backlight flash.
 The \als{} produces oscillations up to a maximum frequency of \SI{4.5}{Hz} at an amplitude of $\pm \SI{5}{mm}$.
-However, higher amplitudes and accelerations were needed for experiments with model-9.
-Its ligament network stiffens the model, and the above oscillation amplitude of $\pm \SI{5}{mm}$ was insufficient to entrain model-9 above the measurement noise.
-Hence, we manually moved the platform\cnum{4} up and down until we observed model entrainment.
-The \mls{} recorded model-9's position and response (\Cref{fig:oscillator}C, inspired by \citep{mo2020damping}); we replaced the actuator and its \spindle{} drive with a vertically mounted linear rail\cnum{9} (SVR-28, \textit{MISUMI}) and measured the platform translation with a linear encoder\cnum{7} (AS5311, \textit{AMS}) at a sampling frequency of \SI{1}{kHz}.
-Manual oscillations of model-9 were high-amplitude but not repeatable and can only partially be compared to \als{} experiments of model-0 to -8.

-The \mls{} (\Cref{fig:oscillator}C) is a trade-off between oscillation amplitude, and controlled oscillation.
-The output power of the \als{} can be increased by replacing the stepper motor with a high-power brushless actuator or by model miniaturization.
 We found only a few off-the-shelf motion simulators capable of highly dynamic motion (\SIrange{3}{5}{Hz}), all of which were expensive.
-With this project, we are open-sourcing\footnote{\url{www.github.com/moanan/1_dof_motion_simulator}} both the \mls{} and the \als{} design and control for barrier-free research; both setups are capable, easy to replicate, and comparably low-cost.
+With this project, we are open-sourcing\footnote{\url{www.github.com/moanan/1_dof_motion_simulator}} our locomotion simulator design and control for barrier-free research; which is capable, easy to replicate, and comparably low-cost.